Fresno Drug Crime Defense Lawyers

 Are you facing charges of a drug crime?
-Consult with our Visalia drug crime defense lawyers at Sawl Law Group as soon as possible.
+Consult with our Fresno drug crime defense lawyers at Sawl Law Group as soon as possible.
 With more than four decades of combined experience, we can help you argue that the drugs in question were not yours or help you avoid harsh penalties and a criminal record by making sure you enter a diversion program.
-Our firm could provide knowledgeable and skilled legal representation to gather the necessary evidence and present a strong defense to prove your innocence.
+Our team of criminal defense attorneys provides knowledgeable and skilled legal representation to gather the necessary evidence and present a strong defense to prove your innocence.

 Drug Crimes in California